Trump golf resort ordered to pay $315,000 to paint store

-MIAMI (AP) — An appeals court has ruled that one of President Donald Trump’s Florida golf courses must pay more than $315,000 to a Miami paint store chain.
+MIAMI — An appeals court has ruled that one of President Donald Trump’s Florida golf courses must pay more than $315,000 to a Miami paint store chain.

 Trump bought the resort in 2012 for $150 million and renovated the course and hotel.
 The paint store claimed in a lawsuit that the resort failed to make the final payment on a $200,000 contract.
 Trump’s company, Trump Endeavor, argued that The Paint Stop hadn’t followed certain statutes, and that billings identified the wrong contractor.